sudiptagiri/CAR-PRICE-PREDICTION-WITH-MACHINE-LEARNING/README.md

 # CAR-PRICE-PREDICTION-WITH-MACHINE-LEARNING

 Predicting car prices using machine learning involves leveraging historical data, such as car specifications, mileage, age, brand, and market trends.
+Features like engine size, fuel efficiency, and additional amenities contribute to building a predictive model.
+Regression algorithms, such as linear regression or decision trees, can be applied to learn patterns and make predictions.
+It's important to regularly update the model with new data and consider factors like economic conditions and industry advancements.
+Keep in mind that machine learning predictions are estimates, and real-world factors may influence car prices beyond the scope of historical data.